imolein/gambiarra/README.md

 ```

 Another useful feature is that you can customize test reports as you need.
-But default tests are printed in color using ANSI escape sequences and use
+But default tests are printed in color using ANSI escape sequences.
+If your
-UTF-8 symbols to indicate passed/failed state.
-If your environment doesn't
-support it - you can easily override this behavior as well as add any other
+environment doesn't support it - you can easily override this behavior as
-information you need (number of passed/failed assertions, time the test took
+well as add any other information you need (number of passed/failed
-etc):
+assertions, time the test took etc):

 ```lua
 local passed = 0